donedgardo/blog/content/blog/top-down-alien-adventure-game-jam-experience.md

 ### What went wrong?
 Skipping the decision-making process of what the game loop would look like ahead of time costs me a lot of effort and focus.
-The lack of deciding what the game would play made me spread out my focus on a lot of different generic features but no feature-rich game loop.
+I needed to decide what the game would play to spread out my focus on many different generic features but no feature-rich game loop.

 Another thing that could have gone better was the item and Inventory system's inventory system architecture.
 I noticed this on the last day of the game jam when I was updating my UI for the inventory system and to hack this part of the code: